rotemasud/email-processor-microservices/README.md

 # 3. Attach permissions (ECR, ECS, IAM PassRole)
 # Create appropriate policies for your role
 ```

-**Security Best Practices:**
-- ✅ OIDC provides temporary credentials (much more secure than access keys)
-- ✅ Credentials automatically rotate for each workflow run
-- ✅ No long-lived credentials stored in GitHub
-- ✅ Trust policy restricts which repository can access your AWS account
-- ✅ Use minimum required permissions (principle of least privilege)
-- ❌ Never commit credentials to the repository
-- ❌ Never share your secrets publicly

 ### 3. Local Development